 SN(d1)= E(ST|ST>X)* N(d2)* e-rt > E(ST)* e-rt*N(d2) = S*N(d2)

 In other words, N(d1) ensures that the discounted expected value of the contingent stock price received on exercise will be greater than this current value of the stock.

 SN(d1) > SN(d2) ?
 N(d1) > N(d2)

-As mentioned above N(d2) is simply the risk adjusted probability that the option will be exercise.
-It’s linkage to X suggests that it only depends on when the event
+The risk adjusted probability for option exercise is N(d2).
+It’s linkage to X suggests that it only depends on when the event ST>X occurs.

-If you are interested in putting this intuition to work within an Excel spreadsheet to build a deeper understanding of the framework, take a look at our newly released video lecture series from our youtube channel.
+To put this intuition regarding the difference between N(d1) and N(d2) to work within an EXCEL spreadsheet and to build a deeper understanding of the framework, take a look at our newly released video lecture series from our youtube channel.

-The video is the fourth video in a series of lectures that build up the framework presented above and translate it into a discrete Excel model.
-See “An intuitive derivation of N(d2) using the Black Scholes model” a post the covers an alternate derivation of N(d2) and includes the four video collection in one easy to access location for free.
+The video is the fourth video in a series of lectures that builds up the framework presented above and translate it into a discrete EXCEL model.
+See “An intuitive derivation of N(d2) using the Black Scholes model,” a post the covers an alternate derivation of N(d2) and includes the four video collection in one easy to access location for free.